 Upon arrival in San Jose del Cabo, transfer to La Paz and and check in to the CostaBaja Resort & Spa.

 This morning is on your own to relax and take advantage of the resort and spa amenities.
 Check-out in the late morning and depart for lunch at a local restaurant in La Paz.
-After lunch, transfer to the ship.
+After lunch, transfer to San Carlos and embark the National Geographic Venture.

 Explore the ever-shifting sand dunes of Isla Magdalena, on a cross-island walk to one of the most pristine beaches in the Pacific.
 Bird watching here can be excellent—magnificent frigatebirds, pelicans, cormorants, terns and great blue herons, ibis, whimbrels and willets are among the species you might see.
 It’s not unusual to see forty species of birds in just one day along these fertile shorelines where they refuel for their destinations ahead.

 Laguna San Ignacio is a large bay and favored haunt of the gray whales in Baja.
-The ship will linger in this remote and important locale to observe the mother and calf pairs—from the ship, and from water level in the expedition landing craft and local pangas.
+The ship will linger in this remote and important locale to observe the mother and calf pairs—from the ship, and from water level in expedition landing craft and local pangas.
 For some reason, the whales here seem to be friendlier than they are elsewhere.
-It’s not unusual for mothers and calves to approach the boats, the calves often playing hide and seek.
+It’s not unusual for mothers and calves to approach the boats, the calves often playing hide and seek—sometimes even welcoming a touch or a friendly chin scratch.

-As we travel south along the Pacific coast of the peninsula, there is a chance of seeing a wide variety of marine life, including the largest animal on Earth, the blue whale.
+As you travel south along the Pacific coast of the peninsula, there is a chance of seeing a wide variety of marine life, including the largest animal on Earth, the blue whale.

-Disembark in La Paz after breakfast and transfer to Los Cabos airport for flights home or on to your next adventure.
+Disembark in La Paz after breakfast and transfer to Los Cabos airport.

 Lindblad-National Geographic Certified Photo Instructor: